xod442/projectx/README.md

 ```
 % git clone https://github.com/xod442/projectx.git
+% chmod 766 projectx
 % cd projectx
 projectx%  docker-compose up -d
 ```

+# Open browser
+Use: localhost:5001

 # Create user credentials
 The first time you login, da5id will present a credential page.
-Enter your username, and password twice.
+Enter your username, and password. da5id will redirect to a page to enter your credentials.
 It will be saved to system.

-These will be you access credentials.
+These will be your access credentials.
 This is not a multiuser system...yet.
-You cannot change your credentials unless you access the mongo db collection directly. :-)

-# Open browser
-Use: localhost:5001
+If you want to change your password, call me :-)

 # Inside the app, create companies.
 Just add a list of anything here, I use companies I work with.